iMoonLab/DeepHypergraph/docs/source/start/contribution.rst

 12. Auto-ML enhancements.

 Once you have selected an option, we recommend first raise an issue or discussion on the Github.
-Before development, please first read the following sections about coding style and testing.
+Please read the following sections about coding style and testing first before development.
 Our committors (who have write permission on the repository) will review the codes and suggest the necessary changes.
 The PR could be merged once the reviewers approve the changes.

 Coding Style
 ----------------
 For python codes, we generally follow the `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ style guide.
 The doc-string follows the `Google <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html#example-google>`_ style.

 DHG use the `black <https://black.readthedocs.io/en/stable/>`_ library to format the code.
-The configure of the black formatter is in the ``pyproject.toml`` file.
+The configuration of the black formatter is in the ``pyproject.toml`` file.

 Testing
 -------------
 The DHG's testing is located under ``tests/``.
 You can add a new test file in the ``tests/``'s sub-directory for your implemented functions.
 Run all tests with